Shamdan17/Bricking_Bad/operation-contracts/all-operation-contracts-merged.md

 **Preconditions:** There are already saved games

 **Postconditions:**
-* User receives a list of saved games
+* User received a list of saved games

 ---